kaycix/northcoastcnpsnursery/_pages/spring-sale.md

   - image_path: /assets/images/plants.jpg
     alt: "Volunteer"
     title: "Volunteer"
     excerpt: "Our sale is a fully volunteer-run event.
-We could use your help putting it on!
-Email us for more information."
+We sure could use your help putting it on!
+Email us for all the details."
     #url: "/volunteer"
     #btn_label: "Join Our Team"
     #btn_class: "btn--info"